-Back in 1999 Ruth Snyder began visiting two women incarcerated in the Mecklenburg County Sherriff’s Office (MCSO) Detention Center.
+Back in 1999, Ruth Snyder began visiting two women incarcerated in the Mecklenburg County Sheriff’s Office (MCSO) Detention Center.
 She found the ladies broken, afraid and feeling very much alone.
 Ruth recruited others and they began to teach, mentor and encourage an increasing number of women at MCSO on a spiritual and emotional level.
 When the women left MCSO to go to prison, personal contact continued through the mail and phone calls.
 It was out of this that "Changed Choices" was born.
 A non-profit agency which has continued to develop; meeting the needs of the "clients" they followed into prison.

 Staff and volunteers serve the ladies at MCSO as chaplains' assistants, mentors, life skills instructors, and professional counselors.

 CARE I clients, women with at least two years remaining on their sentence who have been accepted to the program, receive support during their sentence.
 We provide correspondence with a Pre-Release Care Manager, a pen pal, a Bible Study coach, card writers, and for some, provisions for basic needs.